Adam Garcia: Career

 Garcia appeared in Threesome, a 2011 British television sitcom which began airing on 17 October 2011 on Comedy Central.
 Garcia became the fourth judge during the thirteenth season of the Australian version of Dancing with the Stars.

 In 2016, Garcia began an Australian national tour production of Singin' in the Rain as Don Lockwood, but was injured onstage in Melbourne, ending his run.
 Later that year he played Father Damian Karras in the UK premiere of The Exorcist opening at the Birmingham Repertory Theatre in October 2016 and transferring to the Phoenix Theatre in the West End in October 2017.
 He also filmed on location for Murder on the Orient Express.

 In 2018, Garcia was cast in Dance Boss, an Australian reality television dance competition on the Seven Network presented by Dannii Minogue.
 He judged the competition alongside singer and dancer Timomatic and actress and performer Sharni Vinson.
 Later that year he played the Artilleryman in the 40th-anniversary tour of Jeff Wayne’s War of the Worlds, to critical acclaim.

 In 2019, he filmed Death on the Nile, and in December starred in a pantomime in Ipswich, England, as Prince Charming.

 In 2021, Garcia played the father of a dead girl (Victoria Justice) who comes back to make things right in the teen movie Afterlife of the Party directed by Stephen Herek.

 In 2022, Garcia appeared in the second UK series of The Masked Dancer.
 He finished in second place for the series as the character "Onomatopoeia".

-In 2024, Garcia will be playing Caractacus Potts in a new UK and Ireland tour of Chitty Chitty Bang Bang.
+In 2024, Garcia played Caractacus Potts in a UK and Ireland tour of Chitty Chitty Bang Bang.